-I have no idea how I managed to misplace my battered and beloved copy of Plath’s “Collected Poems”, which contains all the missing compositions that Hughes omitted from the original 1965 edition of “Ariel”, released after Plath’s untimely death.
-I came across this 2004 release of Ariel, in which her daughter Frieda has written an intriguing introduction to.
-It is short but revealing.
-She does not take either side but does make a point of reproducing Ariel with the twelve poems that Hughes had taken out and also reproduced them in the order that Plath had originally planned, a key indicator in itself.
-This edition also has copies of Plath’s handwritten notes on some of the poems that were originally released.
+I have no idea how I managed to misplace my battered and beloved copy of Plath’s “Collected Poems”, which contained all the missing compositions that Hughes omitted from the original 1965 edition of “Ariel”, released after Plath’s untimely death.
+I came across this 2004 release of “Ariel”, in which her daughter Frieda had written an intriguing introduction.
+It was short but revealing.
+She did not take the side of either parent but did make a point of reproducing “Ariel” with the twelve poems that Hughes had taken out and also reproduced them in the order that Plath had originally planned, a revealing indicator in and of itself.
+This edition also had copies of Plath’s handwritten notes on some of the poems that were originally released.

-Plath’s poetry is as shocking and visceral today as it was when I first read it in school in the nineteen nineties.
-The words scorch off the pages and laser guide themselves into your mind.
-It is difficult to imagine how people read it when it was first released.
-To date, I have never read anyone who writes about depression and mental health issues with as much honesty and directness.
-It is disconcerting at times.
+Plath’s poetry remains as shocking and visceral today as when I first read it during the 1990s.
+Her words scorched off the page and laser guided themselves into my mind.
+It was difficult to imagine how people read it when it was first released.
+To date, I have never read anyone who wrote about depression and mental health issues with as much honesty and directness.
+It was disconcerting at times.
 Throughout her life, Plath observed “unmiraculous women, Honey-drudgers” before pointing out that “I am no drudge”.
 You can say that again!
-In the introduction, Frieda recounts a story about her burning some of Hughes poetry.
-“Ariel” contains a number of themes that will beguile readers as long as people continue to read.
+In the introduction, Frieda recounted a story about how Sylvia burnt some of Hughes poetry.
+“Ariel” contained a number of themes that will beguile readers as long as people continue to read.

-The honesty and bravery she wrote with endures.
-In “Tulips”, Plath describes her experience in hospital, “My body is a pebble to them” she wrote.
+The honesty and bravery she wrote with endure to this day.
+In “Tulips”, Plath described her experience in hospital, “My body is a pebble to them” she wrote.
 “They bring me numbness in their bright needles, they bring me sleep”.
-The use of words is extraordinary.
-When I first read her as part of the supposed pantheon, her confessional style struck me as being completely separate to anything else out there.
+Plath’s use of words was extraordinary.
+When I first read her as part of the pantheon, her confessional style struck me as being completely separate to anything else out there.
 It still does.
 I do not think there has been a better articulation of the struggle with mental health than Plath’s thoughts about how “the vivid tulips eat my oxygen”.
-She envies the fresh flowers but can only see a normal existence in “a country far away as health”.
+She envied the fresh flowers but could only see a normal existence in “a country far away as health”.
 There was no escape for Plath 😦

-“Cut” may have been about the mundane injury Plath sustained in her kitchen, yet I cannot read it neutrally, “My thumb instead of an onion. / The top quite gone”.
-She wrote with an airy sense of detachment as if her body was not her own.
+“Cut” may have been about a mundane injury that Plath sustained in her kitchen, yet I could not read it neutrally, “My thumb instead of an onion. / The top quite gone”.
+She wrote with an airy sense of detachment, as if her body was not her own.
 Maybe it was not.
 When she depicted her physical pain, it seemed to pale in comparison with her mental health issues.
-In “Elm”, Plath informs us she is “terrified of this dark thing / That sleeps in me”.
-Reading Plath makes me thankful I have never suffered any mental health issues and also reminds me that I have a duty to help anyone I know that is unfortunate enough to be afflicted with them.
+In “Elm”, Plath informed us that she was “terrified of this dark thing / That sleeps in me”.
+Reading Plath made me thankful that I have never suffered any mental health issues and also reminded me that I have a duty to help anyone I know that is unfortunate enough to be afflicted with them.

-Is there a better opening line to a poem and book of poetry than, “Love set you going like a fat gold watch” from “Morning Song”?
+Has there been a better opening line to a poem and book of poetry than, “Love set you going like a fat gold watch” from “Morning Song”?
 It is a line that has stayed with me.
 She described her new born baby as a “new statue in a drafty museum”.
-This museum theme continues in a poem that Hughes excluded in 1965, “Barren woman”, “Empty, I echo to the least footfall, / Museum without statues”.
-This concept of her living life in a museum is revealing.
-She elevated her daily life with her child to that of a permanent work of Art.
+This museum theme continued in a poem that Hughes excluded in 1965, “Barren Woman”, “Empty, I echo to the least footfall, / Museum without statues”.
+This concept of her living life in a museum was revealing.
+She elevated her daily life with her child to that of a permanent work of art.
 The isolation and timelessness of the museum.

 You can listen to Plath read plenty of her poems for free on Spotify and Soundcloud.
-She discussed her inspiration on “Comments on Poetry”, speaking about how she liked to draw inspiration from personal events that she experienced and then relate them to global situations such as the Holocaust or Hiroshima.
-In “Lady Lazarus”, she treats her life like the Nazis treated their prisoners, “My skin / bright as a Nazi lampshade”.
+She discussed some of her inspirations on “Comments On Poetry”, speaking about how she liked to draw inspiration from personal events that she experienced and then relate them to global situations such as the Holocaust or Hiroshima.
+In “Lady Lazarus”, she treated her life like the Nazis treated their prisoners, “My skin / bright as a Nazi lampshade”.
 Aside from the dramatic effect, it is sad to think that Plath viewed herself as inhuman.